salman611/TicTacToe-Project1/README.md

 - Describe how some of your favorite functions work

 ## Necessary Deliverables
-* Projects are due Thursday, 7/4 at 9am!
+* Projects are due on Thursday, Oct 17 at 9 AM!

 - A **working game, built by you**, hosted somewhere on the internet
 - A **link to your hosted working game** in the URL section of your Github repository